 When the tide is in small prey items and detritus fall into this depression and steadily move towards the worm's mouth.
 Any organic matter between or on the sand grains is digested and the waste grains secreted on to the surface.

-Sabella sp. left, commonly known as fan worms, secrete a parchment-like tube made of sand grains mixed with mucus.
+Sabella sp. above, commonly known as fan worms, secrete a parchment-like tube made of sand grains mixed with mucus.
 The fan can be contracted and drawn into the tube with great rapidity for protection.
 Sometimes a shadow or vibration is all that is required to cause the worm to withdraw its fan.